Rishabhapriya: Structure and Lakshana

 It is the 2nd rāgam in the 11th chakra Rudra.
 The mnemonic name is Rudra-Sri.
 The mnemonic phrase is sa ri gu mi pa dha ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This scale uses the notes chathusruthi rishabham, antara gandharam, prati madhyamam, shuddha dhaivatham and kaisiki nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).

-Janya rāgams

-A few minor janya rāgams (derived scales) are associated with Rishabhapriya.
-See List of janya rāgams for all associated scales of Rishabhapriya and other 71 melakarta rāgams.

-Compositions

-A few compositions which are set to Rishabhapriya are: